So, you have an apartment for rent but wonder what the best way would be to advertise it.

 In order to find the best way, we will need first to define what the criteria for “best” is.

 To do that, we can go back again to the three essentials I already covered in my article about the 80/20 principle in real estate marketing.

-So, when we look at the different marketing methods, we want to know the traffic it gets or can generate, estimate the conversion rate for new tenants and, of course, using the right offer (your apartment).
+So, when we look at the different marketing methods, we want to know the traffic it gets or can generate, estimate the conversion rate for new tenants, and, of course, use the right offer (your apartment).

 So, let’s first check what different marketing channels there are and analyze them according to the above criteria.